200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 Most likely the payload won't be loaded into the preferred memory location, thus we need to address the image relocations.

-The necessary relocation data resides in the payload's NT Headers, within the Data Directory, specifically at the IMAGE_DIRECTORY_ENTRY_BASERELOC index.
-This base relocation table comprises entries each with a VirtualAddress field.
+The necessary relocation data resides in the payload's NT headers within the data directory, specifically at the `IMAGE_DIRECTORY_ENTRY_BASERELOC` index.
+This base relocation table comprises entries each with a `VirtualAddress` field.
 We apply the delta, which is the difference between the allocated memory location and the preferred memory location, to these addresses.
 Additionally, we must factor in the offset specified in each table item:

 ```rust
 #[link_section = ".text"]